Windsor Smith Tallie Boots

 A good pair of low, chunky heeled boots in black will be your godsend when you’re running late.
 They go with almost anything, they’re comfy, and that little bit of heel sends the message: “Yes, I’m excellent and efficient at my job, but damn, if I don’t look good doing it.”

 Every workplace is different.
 A media agency is governed by a very different set of sartorial rules than a law firm.
 But vying for the promotion means playing to win.
-A female-dominated office might go ga-ga over the crocodile-print boat shoes you just bought, but I had an unnamed male employer tell me that these shoes “would almost make me cancel a meeting".
+A female-dominated office might go ga-ga over the crocodile-print boat shoes you just bought, but I had an unnamed male employer tell me that THE ICONIC.
 Classy.

 The frustrating truth is that you don’t get to make the rules.
 In an ideal world you could wear whatever the hell you wanted, and everyone would simply focus on the work you do.
 But this is the working world, and not giving upper management a reason to question your judgement counts for something.